emileclarkb/Kara/README.md

 Currently Kara does not have many "Abilities" though many are planned for release within the next weeks!

+If you're interested in supporting, adding to, or using the project check out our [official server](https://discord.gg/7hK6PFT)!
+I'm always online and happy to help people.

 ## Installation
 `python kara.py -s`
 or